What is Pharmacology

 Interpretation of results: Caffeine is a central nervous system stimulant – and one should be more alert after consuming caffeine – and thus one should get a higher score after taking caffeine as opposed to before.

 Caffeine being a stimulant should slightly increase the pulse rate (if all other factors like physical activity stay the same).
-See the following study which confirms the effect of caffeine on heart rate: Click here.

 - Pharmacologist – private/hospital and retail